M4GNV5/PointerScript/LanguageDoc.md

 {
 	freeRessources();

-	//you can either return 'ret' or something completly different return ret;
+	//you can either return 'ret' or something completely different return ret;
 }
 ```